MuxaJlbl4/Condition-Zero-Coop/README.md

 | ------- | ----------- |
 | map_info | Show map name and spawn count |
 | player_kill | Kill all players (non-bots) |

-## Note from Valve
-Many GoldSrc mods, Counter-Strike included, may still have compatibility issues with the [updated version of the Half-Life engine](https://half-life.com/en/halflife25).
-While we work on improving mod support it is advisable to install the beta "steam_legacy" build of Half-Life (which can be selected in the game's properties page) when playing mods.

 ## Notes
 - 📝 Adjust settings and difficulty balance via [coop.cfg](czero/coop.cfg)